 A Society can elect optional Committee Members as defined within their constitution.

-All applications for new Society will be approved at next Executive Committee upon submission and will be notified of its approval or rejection in writing within 48 hours of the Executive Committee convening.
+All applications for a new Society will be approved at the next Executive Committee via the Vice President Activities upon submission and will be notified of its approval or rejection in writing within 48 hours of the Executive Committee convening.

-New Societies have one month to obtain 10 members and all Committee Members must attend their compulsory training delivered by the Students Union within two months of being elected or the society being formed.
+New Societies have one month to obtain fifteen (15) members and all Committee Members must attend their compulsory training delivered by the Students Union within two months of being elected or the society being formed.

-The following training is compulsory for Committee Members to attend;

-Leading & Supporting

-President

-Managing your Society

-President and Vice President

-Branding & Publicity

-President and Vice President Events

-Management

-President and Vice President Budgeting and Fundraising Treasurer
+All core positions as defined as President, Vice President and Treasurer must complete all compulsory training to gain access to the Student Dashboard.

+Other role defined in the Societies Constitution will be required to complete specific training and will not be granted access to the Student Dashboard until completion.

-The President and the Treasurer must attend finance training before access is given to the societies dashboard and funds can be spent.
+The President and the Treasurer must complete finance training before access is given to the relevant section of Student dashboard and funds can be spent.

 In the event that the new Societies does not comply with point 4.3, the Society will be disbanded and all assets and money will be absorbed into the Union funds.

+Any new Society applications received after the 31st January will be deferred until the first Executive Committee in June for ratification.
+Following approval, the Society will be set up ready to commence from the 1st July.

 Membership